 His sisters are copying him....
 Has he mentioned their behaviour towards you?

 Let him know that, no matter what, you still love him, you don't like him at this time but you do still love him.
-I'm sorry there is no quick fix to this and the advice I have given may be of no help to you!
-Teenage years are such a confusing time, some just loose their way for a while.
-Just be there for him.....

 If worrying was an Olympic sport mothers would win gold, silver and bronze each time!

 I'm writing this in desperate hope that someone can give me some advice regarding my disrespectful 16 yr old son.

 As I write i'm in floods of tears and feel like I can't cope.

 Ok so i'll start with saying that up until a year ago my son was fantastic...I never had to ground him, he got on with his school work, always had a kiss and a hug for me and totally made me proud.

 Somewhere along the way he got in with the wrong crowd, his school work has slipped and he has now dropped out of college before he even starts next week, he is totally disrespectful and cruel towards me and his younger sisters and has now started staying out all night.

 He won't answer his phone to me or reply to my texts...tonight he is doing the same...I honestly don't know what to do I just sit here crying and wondering where he is and who with, i'm worried sick.

 If I try to talk to him he ridicules me, puts me down and tells me straight that he's 16 and doesn't have to do what I say.